Boat trips along the River Charente from the gabarre village of Saint Simon & from Rochefort

 The Maison des Gabarriers museum is open from 10am to 12.30pm and from 2pm to 6pm every day except Tuesday during the spring and summer.

 Tickets are bought at the Maison des Gabarriers.
-The full adult ticket price of €6.25 covers admission to the museum plus the boat trip.
+The full adult ticket price of around €6.25 covers admission to the museum plus the boat trip.
 Tickets for one or the other cost €3.50.
 Tickets covering both for children and concessions are €4.
 There are also group bookings available – La Renaissance takes a maximum of 55 people.
-For more information: call 05.45.97.33.40 or visit the village gabarrier website.
+For latest time and price information: call 05.45.97.33.40 or visit the village gabarrier website.

 Words: Michael STREETER